codemagic-ci-cd/codemagic-sample-projects/android/android-native-quick-start/README.md

 1. If you have more than one team configured in Codemagic, select the team you wish to add the app to.
 2. Connect the repository where the source code is hosted.
 Detailed instructions that cover some advanced options are available [here](https://docs.codemagic.io/getting-started/adding-apps/).
 3. Select the repository from the list of available repositories.
 Select the appropriate project type.
-4. Click **Finish: Add apllication**
+4. Click **Finish: Add application**

 ## Creating codemagic.yaml
-Codemagic uses a yaml configuration file to configure the CI/CD workflow.
+Codemagic uses a YAML configuration file to configure the CI/CD workflow.
 The name of the file must be `codemagic.yaml` and it must be located in the root directory of the repository.
-This sample projects includes a `codemagic.yaml` file covering all of the steps outlined below.
+This sample project includes a `codemagic.yaml` file covering all of the steps outlined below.
 You can update the file with your own information and reuse it to build your own projects.

 ## Code signing